nyaomaru/nuxt-quasar-sample/README.md

 # Nuxt sample

-The base template with Nuxt.
+The base template with Nuxt and Quasar.
+These pages are responsive.

 ## Get started 🚀